 The Illinois Energy Now Public Sector Energy Efficiency New Construction Program (Illinois Energy Now New Construction Program) offers financial incentives to facilitate implementation of cost-effective energy efficiency improvements for new building construction or major building renovation projects, for public sector entities located within Ameren Illinois and ComEd electrical service areas and Ameren Illinois, Nicor Gas, North Shore and Peoples natural gas service areas.

-NOTE: Energy efficiency incentives for the private sector are available to customers of ComEd (electric) through the Smart Ideas program, Ameren Illinois (gas and electric) through the Act On Energy program, Nicor Gas, North Shore Gas, or Peoples Gas.
+NOTE: Energy efficiency incentives for the private sector are available to customers of ComEd (electric) through the Smart Ideas program, Ameren Illinois (gas and electric) through the Act On Energy program, or through Nicor Gas through the energySMART program, North Shore Gas, or Peoples Gas energy efficiency programs.

 SEDAC (on behalf of DCEO) reviews new construction projects for incentive eligibility and program compliance.

 The Illinois Energy Now New Construction Program targets public sector customers located within Ameren Illinois and ComEd electric utility service territories; and Ameren Illinois, Nicor Gas, and North Shore and Peoples natural gas utility service territories.
 Eligible public entities include units of local government, public school districts, community colleges, public universities, and state/ federal buildings located within the State of Illinois.
 Projects must be new construction or major renovation.
 For renovations to be eligible, they must affect at least two or more of these three systems: building envelope, HVAC systems, or lighting systems.
 Eligibility is limited to new building construction projects, building additions, and/or major building renovations with change of occupancy >15,000 gsf; or major building renovations without change of occupancy exceeding 50,000 gsf.
 Designs must demonstrate beyond-code electric and/or natural gas savings through efficiency improvements.